CTCycle/XREPORT-radiological-reports-generator/README.md

 - `num_heads:` number of attention heads

 **Settings for data preprocessing and predictions:**
-- `picture_size:` scaled size of the x-ray images
+- `picture_size:` shapeof the images as (height, width, channels)
-- `num_channels:` number of channels per image (set to 1 for gray-scale, 3 for RGB)
-- `image_shape:` automatically calculated full image shape
-- `num_samples:` number of images to consider prior to generating train and test datasets
+- `num_train_samples:` number of images to use for the model training
-- `test_size:` fraction of num_samples to use as validation data
+- `num_test_samples:` number of images to use for the model validation
-- `data_augmentation:` whether or not to perform data agumentation on images (significant impact on training time)
+- `augmentation:` whether or not to perform data agumentation on images (significant impact on training time)

 ## Installation
 First, ensure that you have Python 3.10.12 installed on your system.
 Then, you can easily install the required Python packages using the provided requirements.txt file: